raphaelDkhn/cairo_ml/README.md

 - more

 ## Credits
-- Zacharie Cohen, for the help.
+- Zacharie Cohen, for his help.
 - [circomlib-ml](https://github.com/socathie/circomlib-ml) for the inspiration.
 - [GuiltyGyoza](https://github.com/guiltygyoza/tiny-dnn-on-starknet) for the inspiration.
 - [Franalgaba](https://github.com/franalgaba/neural-network-cairo/tree/main/src) for the inspiration.